Nova Scotia has surpassed the federal government’s target of reducing greenhouse gas emissions by 30% below 2005 levels.

-The Environmental Goals and Sustainable Prosperity Act is a piece of legislation that imposes aggressive targets to reduce greenhouse gas emissions, promote renewable energy, improve air and water quality, and protect ecosystems.
+The Environmental Goals and Sustainable Prosperity Act (EGSPA) imposes aggressive targets to reduce greenhouse gas emissions, promote renewable energy, improve air and water quality, and protect ecosystems.

 Greenhouse Gas Emissions (GHG)

-In 2009 Nova Scotia released the Greenhouse Gas Emissions Regulations establishing GHG emission caps on the electricity sector.
+In 2009, the Greenhouse Gas Emissions Regulations established GHG emission caps on the electricity sector.
+These regulations require the electricity sector to reduce its GHG emissions by 25% by 2020 and 55% by 2030.
 Amendments were also made to the Air Quality Regulations to set tighter limits on Nova Scotia Power Inc., sulphur dioxide and nitrogen oxide emissions for 2015 and 2020.
-As of 2014, Nova Scotia has already reduced GHG emissions 17% below 1990 levels, the most of any province in Canada, and is on track to reach 24% by 2020.
-This far surpasses our target of 10% below 1990 levels by 2020.

 Nova Scotia Environment is working to enhance government’s capacity to incorporate climate change into government planning and operations, so we can anticipate and respond to a variety of climate impacts.
-Many aspects of mainstreaming adaptation are complex, and require collaboration across government.
 The department’s program of work is called the Adaptation Workplan.
 It is based on strengthening social cultural factors, such as commitment, leadership, engagement, empowerment, and information sharing, as well as more technical initiatives.